• Skip to primary navigation

 Bradley Curve

-Filed Under: Robert Long, Safety Culture Tagged With: 1% safer, Bradley Curve, culture, heinrich, one percent safer, transdisciplinarity
+Filed Under: Robert Long, Safety Culture, Simplistic Safety Tagged With: Bradley Curve, duPont, Heinrich’s pyramid, heuristics, pyramids, taleb

 The Search for Meaning in Safety Models

-The Search for Meaning in Safety Models There is a huge chasm between three things: the intent and design (assumed philosophy) of a model, the semiotic diffusion of the model and what humans make of … [Read more...] about The Search for Meaning in Safety Models
+There is a huge chasm between three things: the intent and design (assumed philosophy) of a model, the semiotic diffusion of the model and what humans make of the model.
+Models and symbols are not neutral nor objective.
+All models are semiotics and as such seek to explain the inexplicable.
+This is … [Read more...] about The Search for Meaning in Safety Models

-Filed Under: Robert Long, Semiotics Tagged With: Bradley Curve, Heinrich’s pyramid, models, semiotics, Swiss Cheese Model
+Filed Under: Robert Long, Safety Myths, Semiotics Tagged With: Bradley Curve, Heinrich’s pyramid, models, safety models, semiotics, Swiss Cheese Model

 The Trajectory of Zero Vision

-The Trajectory of Zero Vision We know that all goals are psychologically laden (Moscowitz and Grant , The Psychology of Goals) that is, when we set goals they often conceal psychological dynamics. … [Read more...] about The Trajectory of Zero Vision
+The Trajectory of Zero Vision We know that all goals are psychologically laden (Moscowitz and Grant , The Psychology of Goals) that is, when we set goals they often conceal psychological dynamics.
+Often we don’t know the trade-offs or by-products of goal setting until much later in the strategic … [Read more...] about The Trajectory of Zero Vision

 Filed Under: Robert Long, Social Psychology of Risk, Zero Harm Tagged With: Bradley Curve, trajectory, vision zero, Zero Harm, zero vision